Battle of Dogger Bank (1915): German plan

-Hipper intended to clear the bank of British fishing vessels and dubious neutrals and to attack any small British warships in the area, with the HSF covering the withdrawal of the battlecruisers.
+Hipper intended to clear the bank of British fishing vessels, dubious neutrals and to attack any small British warships in the area, with the HSF covering the withdrawal of the battlecruisers.
 The limited nature of the operation conformed to the ban by the Kaiser on operations by the High Seas Fleet, that had been reiterated on 10 January.
 A slightly more aggressive strategy was permitted, within the policy of keeping the HSF in being, in which the fleet could sortie to attempt to isolate and destroy advanced British forces or to attack the Grand Fleet if in greater strength.
 On 19 January, Beatty had reconnoitred the area west of the German Bight and been seen by a German aircraft.
 The reconnaissance and British activity at the Dogger Bank led Ingenohl to order Hipper and the I Scouting Group to survey the area and surprise and destroy any light forces found there.
 The I Scouting Group contained the battlecruisers Seydlitz (flagship), Moltke, Derfflinger and armoured cruiser Blucher, four light cruisers and eighteen destroyers.